On 22nd September, a court in the eastern city of Jinan, China, sentenced Mr Bo Xilai to life imprisonment.

 What has been going on in Zimbabwe for decades now, in an alliance between the perpetual president of the country and the all-powerful repressive bosses of the army, forms part of the same schemes of action we see in several other countries.
 It makes no difference whether the regimes call themselves democratic, socialist, communist or military.
 The same temptation to grab power and money cohabit with different sorts of regimes all over the world.

 It is not a coincidence that peoples all over the world appear to be fed up with their politicians.
 In several countries, including in the West, they’ve been changing political leaders in the hope someone better and having a higher level of integrity and skill at managing national affairs equitably would replace them.
 Francois Hollande came as a protest against the defiant attitude, arrogance and liberalist postures taken by Nicolas Sarkozy.
 Francois Hollande is today at one of the lowest positions in opinion polls among France’s presidents.
 People breathed a sigh of relief when Tony Blair was made to go under pressure from within the ranks of the party.
 Even this was not enough to remove the New Labour from power altogether.
-It looks like the turn of David Cameron to go under is fast approaching.
+It looks like the turn of Tony Blair to go under is fast approaching.

 What direction should a changeover take?